-If you have lung or abdominal symptoms, you're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred to a doctor who specializes in lung diseases (pulmonologist) or abdominal problems (gastroenterologist).
+If you have lung or abdominal symptoms, start by making an appointment with your family doctor.
+If your doctor suspects you may have mesothelioma, you may be referred to a doctor who specializes in lung diseases (pulmonologist) or abdominal problems (gastroenterologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.